jyotir07/React-app-mess/README.md

 I was trying some things out while learning react and typescript
 Then I messed up by changing the code location in a file
-# 💨The messed up files are:
+# 💨The messed up files are
 app.tsk
 ListGroup.tsx